JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 ## Other notes/draft observations

-Application Viability Appraisal relied upon by the FVA is based on 'with grant funding' -> so review mechanisms and prospect of reduced discounted market rents will be affected if grant funding is not allocated.
+The 'Application Viability Appraisal' (appendix 10) relied upon by the S106 review mechanism is based on 'with grant funding' -> so review mechanisms and prospect of reduced discounted market rents will be severely compromised if grant funding is not allocated.

 The S106 agreement applies an 'Affordable Housing Cap' (pg 9) and maximum limit to the level of affordable housing provision (See definition 'Affordable Housing Provision' on page 8) and also para 2.1 page 132.
 This is not mentioned in the OR and is contrary to policy 3.12 of the LP which requires the maximum viable amount of affordable housing.

 Officer's Report says nothing about an upper limit being applied to the review mechanism, it just says that any uplift identified by the review would have the 'aim of getting closer to a policy compliant level' (405).
 Elsewhere in the OR, it says that the review will be conducted in accordance with the Development Viability SPD, which itself applies no such upper limit.

-This upper limit conflicts with Policy 3.12 of the London Plan which says that developments should provide the maximum amount of affordable housing deemed viable.

 ## Social rented units on West Site secured in event of stalled scheme
 Para 364 of the OR says _"The affordable housing proposed would also not be evenly distributed across both sites, with the social rented units all being delivered on the west site.
 The s106 agreement would therefore stipulate that if the development on the west site has not substantially commenced within 10 years of the east site commencing, the land and sum of money sufficient for construction and completion of the social rented units would be transferred to the Council, to deliver the social rented units."_ This implies that the land would be transferred at nil consideration.